 What is the deadline for submitting coursework marks?

 This is the date by which you must have submitted your A level History coursework marks to us via Edexcel Online, and have sent your sample of student work to the moderator.
-Please note that your Exams Officer will have their own internal deadlines.
+Please note that your Exams Officer will have their own internal deadlines and you also need to take into account the requirement to inform students of their centre assessed marks.

 Who is my moderator and what is their address?